 The Company Secretary keeps compliance with the UK Code and Ofwat’s Principles under review and any proposed changes are subject to Board approval.

-The Thames Water Utilities Limited Board is made up of the Chairman, Chief Executive Officer (CEO), Chief Financial Officer (CFO) and nine Non-Executive Directors, five of whom are independent.
+The Thames Water Utilities Limited Board is made up of the Chairman, Chief Executive Officer (CEO), Chief Financial Officer (CFO) and 10 Non-Executive Directors, six of whom are independent.
 The Board has approved the division of responsibilities between the Chairman for running the Board and the Chief Executive for running the business.

 As stated in the most recent Annual Report, the Independent Non-Executive Directors form the largest single group on the Board, taking account of the Executive Directors and the shareholder appointed Non-Executive Directors.
 All the Non-Executive Directors provide appropriate challenge and contribute to the development of the business to promote the success of the company.